bzossi/Ionosonde-Data-Downloader/README.md

 df_giro = idd.GIRO()
 ```

-In the three repository options can be set the station, year and proxy if needed.
+In three repositories can be set the station, year and proxy if needed.

 Ex.
 (Japan-kokubunji):
 ```